 This deposit is required from all students and will be used to cover miscellaneous charges such as key replacements, health services fees, library fines, etc. If money is deducted from this deposit during the course of a year, the student will have to replenish it up to the $250.00 level before fall term registration (which takes place in early April) in order to gain clearance to register.
 The balance will carry over from term to term and will be refunded to the student upon graduation or withdrawal from the University.
 Students may view the status of their Student Services Deposit and statement on TNet.

 Pell-eligible students may contact the Accounting office to obtain a book voucher.

 The financial aid office provides counseling about student expenses, financial aid opportunities, and money management.
 For more information about financial aid, contact the financial aid office at (859) 233-8239.

-You can add funds with a debit or credit card by going to transy.managemyid.com and clicking on the Parents link at the bottom of the login page.
+You can add funds with a debit or credit card by going to go to https://get.cbord.com/transy/ and click the Parents link on the right hand side of the screen.
 You will need your student's billing number preceded with 22.

 You may also mail a check to: Transylvania University, Crimson Card Office, 300 N Broadway, Lexington, KY 40508.

 The 2013 fee for Summer School is $1,500 per course.
 Payment is due on or before the first day of class.
 If you have further questions, please email firstname.lastname@example.org.